 Located in Parsonsfield, the 8,603-acre Leavitt Plantation is a popular destination for hunters, snowmobilers, hikers, cross-country skiers and mountain bikers, and has more than 80 miles of recreational trails.
 Anglers are also drawn to Leavitt Plantation’s streams, which are prime brook trout habitat.

 Synopsis: Located in Waterboro, the Little Ossipee River WMA is comprised of 1,176 acres surrounding its namesake natural feature.
 The Little Ossipee is popular with paddlers and fishermen as it carves through inland York County before its confluence with the Saco River.

 Located in Sanford, the 72-acre Noon Family Sheep Farm markets organic lamb at select fairs and festivals through their barbecue food booth.
 They also sell hay, and mail order organic fleeces, natural wool yarn, and sheepskins.
 Frozen lamb sausage and other cuts are usually available at the farm.

 Saco River Indian Cellar is an 81-acre municipal park maintained by the Hollis Conservation Commission.
-Visitors will find 8 different trails encompassing 2.5 miles that lead to the scenic shores of the Saco River and a handful of picnic spots.
 The preserve offers opportunities for cross-country skiing, fishing, horseback riding, mountain biking, running, snowshoeing, swimming, and hiking.
 Canoe and kayak access to Indian Cellar is available nearby at Pleasant Point Park in Buxton.